vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 message-drafting area reminding you that the other person is from a different organization.
 Pay attention to this.

+### Figure out how tagging interacts with permissions and notifications

+Many services (social media such as Facebook or Twitter, messaging tools such as Facebook Messenger or Slack, collaborative editing tools such as Google Docs) allow for the possibility of tagging people or other entities.
+Services can differ in the way that tagging interacts with permissions and notifications.

+* Some services do not allow for the tagging of people or entities who currently don't have access to the resource.
+For instance, in Facebook Messenger, only participants in a group message can be tagged; non-participants cannot be tagged.

+* Some services allow for the tagging of people or entities who currently don't have access to the resource, and does *not* notify them.
+For instance, Slack allows tagging non-participants in group chats or channels, even in cases where the non-participants cannot access even with a link (such as the case of a private channel or group message).
+Non-participants do not get notified; however, in some cases, Slack may inform the person writing the message that the tagged person or entity is a non-participant and won't get notified (it seems that Slack only does so when it is *possible* to add the tagged person or entity to the chat or channel).

+* Some services notify tagged people or entities that don't have access to the resource.
+This seems to be the case with Google Docs;
+  if you write a comment on a Google Doc and tag a Google account, that account gets notified even if you don't grant that account access to the document.
+The account does get a copy of the comment, despite not having access to the document.

+In general, it seems safest not to tag entities that you don't want to see the place you're tagging them in, unless you are very sure that the service does *not* notify them about being tagged.

 ## Reversal strategies

 ### Undo send for emails and messages